iamharshtita/restro-crud-api/README.md

 -Upon successful authentication, the admin will be granted a JWT.

 -The JWT can be used for authorization purpose to authorize the admin to make any kind of modifications to the database.

+# Endpoints:

+/api/login: This endpoint will generate the jwt token for the admin.

+Request Payload: None

+Method: GET

+Request Headers: Username, Password

+Response: Status Code along with JWT token.

+/api/view: This endpoint will display the entire list of food items present in the database.

+Request Payload: None

+Method: GET

+Request Headers: None

+Response: Status Code along with the list of food items.

+/api/view/{name}: This endpoint will display the food item of the corresponding {name} passed in the URL and present in the database.

+Request Payload: None

+Method: GET

+Request Headers: None

+Response: Status Code along with the description of the food item.

+/api/add: This endpoint will allow only the 'admin' to add a food item into the database.

+Request Payload: Food Item in JSON format

+Method: POST

+Request Headers: JWT Token

+Response: Status Code along with an output message

+/api/delete: This endpoint allows the admin to delete a food item from the database.

+Request Payload: Food Item in JSON format

+Method: DELETE

+Request Headers: JWT Token

+Response: Status Code along with an output message

+/api/update: This endpoint will allow the admin to update an existing food item.

+Request Payload: Food Item in JSON format

+Method: PUT

+Request Headers: JWT Token

+Response: Status Code along with an output message